 But then, we found this tiny little trash can instead!

 We simply open the spring-open lid with a little push of our finger and voila!
 Our daily bathroom trash is tucked into this little trash bin!

 What’s also great is it’s square, so it fits in the corner perfectly and doesn’t take up a whole lot of space.
 I also bought little composting trash can liners so I didn’t have to touch whatever the heck is put in there.
 At the same time, we feel great about using green products.

 Check out our Holiday RV or Camping Gear Video:

 For more RV space saving solutions, check out:

 Don’t forget to see what’s happening on our YouTube Channel!

-DISCLAIMER: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
-There is no extra charge for our readers and followers.
+DISCLOSURE: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.